what-ethernet-cable-to-buy

 Now, you may be wondering, what’s the point of buying these better Ethernet cables if there isn’t an improvement in performance?
 In data centres and commercial equipment, 10 Gbps Ethernet is more common, but we’re starting to see 10 Gigabit consumer equipment as well.
 For these devices, a Cat 6 cable at minimum would be needed and for longer distances, a Cat 6a cable would be recommended.

-But as of 2022, 10 Gbps connections for consumers still looks like it will be a while away.
-In conclusion, for home connections using a 1 Gbps connection, a Cat 6 cable would be more than enough.
+10 Gbps connections for consumers still looks like it will be a while away.
+For home connections using a 1 Gbps connection, a Cat 6 cable would be more than enough.
 For 10 Gbps connection, a Cat 6a or Cat 7 cable might be worth considering.

 A software engineer, I have a strong interest in technology, bot software and hardware.
 Blogging is a way to share what I have learned and hopefully people will find it useful.